|Remove||Item||Quantity × Price|

 Follow these tips and hopefully you’ll see your winning percentage on your written briefs increase.
 And if you want help revising a brief, feel free to email me.
 I’m always happy to crack wise about legal writing.

 Trent Lattapractices in California and Washington and is a partner at McDougald Law Group in Seattle.
-When not practicing his legal writing, he is humiliating himself during stand-up sets or avoiding crotch kicks from his oblivious six and three-year-old daughters.
 He can be reached at TLatta@McDougaldLaw.com.